Akshaykumar05/DevOps-Internship/README.md

 ### Documentation on

-1. Why do we use firewall & features of firewall
+1. What is Firewall?
+Why do we use firewall & features of firewall
 1. How are all the features in firewall implemented

+### Firewall
+* A Firewall is a network security device that monitors and filters incoming and outgoing network traffic based on an organization's previously established security policies.
+At its most basic, a firewall is essentially the barrier that sits between a private internal network and the public Internet.